How to Teach English in Korea

 The best way to avoid it is to make sure your potential school is financially stable and to speak to multiple teachers before accepting any offer.
 Even talking to a Korean teacher is better than nothing.
 Check blacklists online and search until you find your ESL school (if available).

 Do they get paid on time?
-How is the workload and atmosphere?
+How are the workload and atmosphere?

 While large corporate schools and public schools are the safest, schools that have low requirements are the worst.
 Once you find what you’re looking for, Korean schools give MANY benefits (severance, pension, airfare, free apartment).